Spine and Back Problems in Dogs

 - Difficulty getting up after lying down

 Your veterinarian will give the dog a thorough examination as well as perform a variety of tests.
 These tests may include a blood count, urinalysis, and a blood chemical profile.
-Your veterinarian may also have x-rays done or possibly a CT or MRI which allows them to look closely at the spine and vertebra.
+Your veterinarian may also have x-rays done or possibly a CT or MRI which allows them to look closely at the spine and vertebrae.
 If the spine is compressed, they may also order a cerebrospinal fluid analysis.

 Cervical spondylomyelopathy can be treated medically or surgically.
 In most cases surgery is the most effective treatment.
 If you decide not to go the surgical route you may have to catheterize your dog so that it does not have to go outside to urinate.
 The dog’s activity must be severally restricted for at least two months.